jmyounker/monoskel/README.md

 * `zsh` as a shell.
 * `zgen` to manage shell plugins.
 * `lefthook` to manage git hooks.
 * `idea` as a development tool.
+(VSCode?)
 * `jira` for ticket tracking.
 * `confluence` for an external documentation system.
+* `p4merge` as an external build tool.

 Getting Started
 ---
-By this point you've pulled down the repo, so you've already got `git`.
+By this point you've forked and cloned the repo, so you've already got `git`.
 In the directory where you found this repo, run:
-`./bin/init-env`.
+`./bin/init-repo PROJECT_NAME`.

+To start developing you have two options.

+* From the command line, run the command `./bin/update-build-environment`
+* Or start intellij from the project root and run the `update-build-environemnt` task.

+Filesytem Layout
+---
+`.gitignore` -- files to ignore

+`.idea` -- intellij project dir; most things are omitted

+`.idea/runConfigurations` -- intellij shared run configurations

+`bin` -- scripts run by the build environment

+`bin/initialize-repo` -- initializes repo

+`bin/update-build-environment` -- install/update developer's environment

+`cell` -- developer level components go here

+`WORKSPACE` -- master workspace file for

+`README.md` -- an overview of the repo; this file

+`WORKSPACE.tmpl` -- template file for WORKSPACE which may eventually go away; pay no attention

+Further Plans
+---

+**Set license for project**

+**Create github project(s)**

+**Turn target repo into a build artifact.**

+I'm quickly realizing that some amount of initialization and testing will be necessary to separate my tooling from the final repo.

+I think there will be two repos:
+* monoskel-master (builds monoskel commits)
+* monoskel (what people clone)

+Things that currently need to be separated out are:
+* remove `bin/initialize-repo` after it runs successfully.
+* remove `bin/initialize-repo` from distribution repo.
+* remove `WORKSPACE.tmpl` from distribution repo.

+**Automate application for Atlassian accounts**

+Setting up the atlassian accounts will be documentation at first.
+Then it will become real real code.

+**Later Expansions**

-After the basic system is stretched out I plan the following expansions:
+After the basic system is sketched out I plan the following expansions:

 * Support for `vscode`.
 * Per-language setup: